ux design best practices

 6. Keep copy clear

 Your users don’t want to have to guess what you mean.
-If you label a button “Shop now,” your user will expect to be taken to a product page where they’ll be shown the ability to buy.
+If you label a button “Shop now,” your user will expect to be taken to a product page where they’ll have the ability to buy.
 On the other hand, if a button says, “Join now,” your user likely has questions: What are they joining?
 Why should they join?
 Is there a buffet?
 When writing for users, your copy should be concise, clear, and accessible.

 When we say “accessible,” here, we mean that your writing should be at about an 8th-grade reading level and should not require any specialized knowledge.
 An error message, for instance, should not go into the details of why a page isn’t loading.
-It should say “Page cannot load.”
+It should simply say “Page cannot load.”

 7. Test and test again

 Usability testing is easier than ever.
 Before you launch your site, test in a staging environment so you’re not altering a live site.
 Then, use data to constantly improve your site’s design.
-Consider A/B testing and heat mapping as well as getting live feedback from users as they interact with your site or product.
+Consider A/B testing and heat mapping as well as recording live feedback from users as they interact with your site or product.
 Then, adjust according to the results and test again.

 8. Design to context

 Look at your site analytics to determine how your users are engaging with your product.
 If most of your users are on a mobile device, you’ll need to prioritize design for ease on the go.
-If most of your users are iPhone users, you’ll need to incorporate Apple Pay.
+If most of your users are iPhone users, you’ll want to incorporate Apple Pay.

 9. Keep it simple